Manually Provisioning vCenter Services

 Important: The VM customization process may proceed for some time after the VM is created.
 If anyone interrupts the customization process by signing in to the VM, the primary owner won't be added as administrator.
 To ensure that the service requester isn't prematurely notified that the VM is ready for use, add a Wait For Event step to your completion workflow.
 In the Wait For drop-down menu, select Guest OS customization to complete, and in the Wait Time field, enter 1800 seconds (30 minutes).

-When a VM is converted to a template, it no longer appears in the Infrastructure view tree, but will stay appear in the Virtual Machines tab if the tab is selected at the ESX server level or higher.
+When a vCenter VM is converted to a template, it no longer appears in the Infrastructure view tree, but will appear in the Virtual Machines tab if the tab is selected at the ESX server level or higher.
 The template appears in both the Applications view tree and in the Virtual Machines tab.